fanninggg/linkedList/README.md

 ## Javascript Linked List

-A simple singular linked list with CRUD actions in JS with some Jest tests
+A singular linked list built in Javascrit with CRUD actions and Jest tests